 In every aspect of life, our members have distinguished themselves through their work and accomplishments.
 They have established a standard of excellence that offers a resounding challenge to every undergraduate.
 Use their achievements as the cornerstone upon which to build even greater accomplishments.
+The men of Delta with the National Panhellenic Council (NPC).
+In addition, there are over 130 organizations in Multicultural Greek-Letter Organizations (MGLOs), including such umbrella organizations as the National Pan-Hellenic Council (NPHC), National Association of Latino Fraternal Organizations (NALFO), National Asian-Pacific-Islander-American Panhellenic Association (NAPA) and National Multicultural Greek Council (NMGC).

-The men of Delta Upsilon invited you to join this brotherhood because they believe you are the type of person who will give it the best you can-whatever your chosen vocation.
+Upsilon invited you to join this brotherhood because they believe you are the type of person who will give it the best you can-whatever your chosen vocation.
 By selecting you as an associate member of Delta Upsilon, you have been asked to participate in our challenge.
 Always remember that Delta Upsilon is yours for life, and will give back to you in direct proportion to what you contribute.